How Much Can Testosterone Replacement Therapy Cost?

-Maybe you’ve already had a doctor suggest testosterone replacement therapy (TRT) for low T levels.
-Or maybe you have a sneaking suspicion that your brain fog, low energy, or lack of libido are due to a shortage of testosterone, and are thinking about talking to a doctor about TRT.
+Maybe you’ve already had a doctor suggest testosterone replacement therapy (TRT) for symptons of low T. Or maybe you have a sneaking suspicion that your brain fog, low energy, or lack of libido are due to a shortage of testosterone, and are thinking about talking to a doctor about TRT.
 Either way, men in your shoes typically have similar questions: Will it work?
 Does self-injection hurt (most guys say it’s easier than they expected, fwiw), and, of course: how much can testosterone therapy cost?

 TRT costs can vary, depending on the treatment, dose, where you live, and other factors.
 Let’s dig in.

 Before talking about testosterone replacement therapy costs, it’s worth discussing what TRT is, and why you might be prescribed it in the first place.

 TRT is used to treat clinically low levels of testosterone (an androgen hormone).
 Per the American Urological Association (AUA), that’s below 300 ng/dL.

 Testosterone production peaks in your late teens and early twenties.
 As you hit middle age, your body starts to pump out less T—around 1 percent per year on average (1).
 The process that works like this: